liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 * TIFUKNN: https://github.com/HaojiHu/TIFUKNN
 * UP-CF@r: https://github.com/MayloIFERR/RACF

-We also provide additional instructions if the original repository is not clear, as well as parameters we use.
+We also provide our additional instructions if the original repository is not clear, as well as the parameters we use.

 ### G-TopFreq, P-TopFreq, GP-TopFreq
 Three frequency based methods are under the folder "g-p-gp-topfreq":